dimforge/ncollide/docs/geometric_representations.md

 | `.bvt()` | The space-partitioning acceleration structure used by the composite shape. |

 The requirement to use a `BVT` for space-partitioning is extremely restrictive and will be replaced by a more flexible system in the future.
 Currently, three composite shapes are available on **ncollide**.
 The `Compound` describes the union of any shape supported by **ncollide**.
-The `TriMesh` and the `Polyline` are optimized exclusively for assemblies of triangles and segments.
+The `TriMesh` and the `Polyline` are dedicated to assemblies of triangles and segments.

 ### Compound
 The `Compound` structure is the main way of describing concave shapes from